Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 Signing Work - DCO Process: Contributors agree to the Developer Certificate of Origin (DCO) and must sign off their commits with their name and email.
 This ensures the legal right to make contributions​​.
 Testing and Formatting: Various make commands are used to ensure the code and documentation adhere to standards.
 This includes make docs, make changed-docs, make check-docs, and make format for code formatting​​.
 Testing Procedures: Thanos includes several testing commands such as make test for Go unit tests, make test-local excluding tests for object storage integrations, and make test-e2e for end-to-end docker-based tests​​.

-Development Pipeline
+Development Pipeline:

-Commit Signing: Contributors sign their commits as part of the DCO process.
+* Commit Signing: Contributors sign their commits as part of the DCO process.
 Testing and Assessment: The code undergoes various tests including unit tests, local tests excluding certain integrations, and end-to-end tests.
-Code Review: While specific information on the number of reviewers required before merging isn't explicitly detailed, the use of GitHub for project hosting implies a collaborative review process. [we can see from approved PR’s that a good number of people review the PR before it merges]
+* Code Review: While specific information on the number of reviewers required before merging isn't explicitly detailed, the use of GitHub for project hosting implies a collaborative review process. [we can see from approved PR’s that a good number of people review the PR before it merges]
-Automated Checks: Automated formatting checks and tests are part of the development process, ensuring code quality and standards.
+* Automated Checks: Automated formatting checks and tests are part of the development process, ensuring code quality and standards.

-Communication Channels
+Communication Channels:

-Internal Communication: Team members likely use tools like GitHub and Slack for internal communication, with dedicated channels for development discussions.
-[No evidence for slack but this is a general norm]
+* Internal Communication: Team members use tools like GitHub and Slack for internal communication, with dedicated channels for development discussions.
-Inbound Communication: Users or prospective users can interact with the team via the #thanos and #thanos-dev channels on Slack​​.
+* Inbound Communication: Users or prospective users can interact with the team via the #thanos and #thanos-dev channels on Slack​​.
-Outbound Communication: Updates and announcements are shared on social media platforms like Twitter (@ThanosMetrics).
+* Outbound Communication: Updates and announcements are shared on social media platforms like Twitter (@ThanosMetrics).
 The Thanos Community Office Hours serve as a forum for updates and discussions​​.
-Ecosystem Integration: Thanos, as an extension of Prometheus, fits into the cloud-native ecosystem by enhancing monitoring and long-term data storage.
+* Ecosystem Integration: Thanos, as an extension of Prometheus, fits into the cloud-native ecosystem by enhancing monitoring and long-term data storage.
 Its integration with Prometheus makes it a key component in the observability stack for cloud users, indirectly impacting a wide range of users relying on cloud services.